justinpyvis/BrekkyWrap/content/newsletter/slowly-and-in-secret.md

   \                            </tr>"
 ---
 Just how rotten is the United Nations (UN)?
-If this [NYT article](https://www.nytimes.com/2022/05/07/world/americas/un-loan-project-services.html) (paywall removed [here](https://archive.ph/Z4n2a)) is even remotely indicative of how the wider organisation operates, extremely:
+If this [NYT article](https://www.nytimes.com/2022/05/07/world/americas/un-loan-project-services.html) is even remotely indicative of how the wider organisation operates, extremely:

 > "At the United Nations, two officials had a problem.
 The little-known agency they ran found itself with an extra $61 million, and they didn't know what to do with it.
 >